allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 ### 1. Slow interactions — long tasks

-At Allegro, we have taken many actions and attempts to improve the INP score. **By far the most effective were attempts to diagnose long interactions based on RUM data and optimize them**.
+At Allegro, we have taken many actions and attempts to improve the INP score. **By far, the most effective were attempts to diagnose long interactions based on RUM data and optimize them**.
 This is crucial because one long interaction can spoil the INP results of the entire website (for visits with a small number of interactions, the time of the longest interaction is reported as the final INP result of the visit).